lupyuen/pinephone-nuttx/README.md

 -   [stm32_usbhost.c](https://github.com/apache/nuttx/blob/master/arch/arm/src/stm32/stm32_usbhost.c)

+(USB OTG FS: Able to act as a device/host/OTG peripheral, at full speed 12Mbps)

+(USB OTG HS: Able to act as a device/host/OTG peripheral, at full speed 12Mbps or high speed 480Mbps)

-_How did we get the FreeBSD and NetBSD Drivers?_
+_How did we get the FreeBSD and NetBSD USB Drivers for Allwinner A64?_

 PinePhone's Device Tree says that the USB Drivers are...